Silvie3D/S3D_CamTilt/README.md

 1.2.1

 Overview:
-S3D ResoSwap is a Blender addon that simplifies the process of swapping X and Y render resolutions and setting portrait or landscape orientations.
+S3D_CamTilt is a Blender addon that simplifies the process of swapping X and Y render resolutions and setting portrait or landscape orientations.
 It helps Blender users to easily switch between different render aspect ratios and resolutions.

 Installation:
 1. Download the latest version of the addon from GitHub, Gumroad or Blendermarket for FREE!
 2. In Blender, navigate to Edit > Preferences > Add-ons.
 3. Click the "Install" button and select the downloaded ZIP file.
-4. Enable the addon by checking the box next to "S3D ResoSwap" in the Add-ons tab.
+4. Enable the addon by checking the box next to "S3D_CamTilt-main.zip" in the Add-ons tab.

 Usage:
 Open Blender and go to the "Output Properties" panel.